Blocknots

-Blocknots were random sequences of numbers contained in a book and organized by numbered rows and columns and were used as additives in the recyphering of Soviet Union codes, during World War II.
-The Blocknot consisted of fifty sheets of 5-figure random additive, 100 additive groups to a sheet.
+Blocknots were random sequences of numbers contained in a book and organized by numbered rows and columns and were used as additives in the reciphering of Soviet Union codes, during World War II.
+The Blocknot consisted of a booklet of fifty sheets of 5-figure random additive, 100 additive groups to a sheet.
 No sheet was used more than once, thus the blocknots were in effect a form of one-time pad.
 The Soviet Unions highest grade ciphers that were used in the East, were the 5-figure codebook enciphered with the Blocknot book, and were generally considered unbreakable.